 A groundbreaking program called Music & Memory™ has brought life-changing hope to people who suffer from ADRD, helping to trigger memories, build bridges, and improve quality of life.
 Launched in 2006 by Dan Cohen, the program took the spotlight with the 2014 documentary, “Alive Inside: A Story of Music & Memory,” and was recently endorsed by legendary singer-songwriter Carole King.
 With the therapeutic effects of personalized music, many people living with ADRD become more aware, animated, and “alive inside.”

 “Research has found that music can penetrate parts of the brainless affected by ADRD,” says Callie Whitwell, chief operating officer, and founding partner of Lifetime Wellness.
 Her company offers Music& Memory in several senior living communities and was one of the first organizations in Texas to receive a grant for the program.
 “Familiar songs – especially holiday carols – have healing power.
 They can help people with cognitive challenges to access deep memories, feel less agitated, and reconnect.
 With holiday music everywhere around us, this time of year is a prime time to help those with ADRD tap into memories associated with these treasured tunes.”

 Revisiting Treatment Options

-About 70 percent of residents with ADRD living in care facilities are reported to have behavioral and psychiatric symptoms, often treated with antipsychotic drugs.
+About 70 percent of residents with ADRD living in memory care and care facilities are reported to have behavioral and psychiatric symptoms, often treated with antipsychotic drugs.
 The Music & Memory program offers a different pathway to treatment.